symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

 calls ``resolve()`` with the same values as it called ``supports()``.

 That's it!
 Now all you have to do is add the configuration for the service container.
-This can be done by tagging the service with ``kernel.argument_resolver`` and adding a priority.
+This can be done by tagging the service with ``controller.argument_resolver`` and adding a priority.

 .. note::